Introduction

 Solving a Linear System

-Several applications require solving a linear system of the form \(A x = b\).
-The recommended method can vary depending on the properties of \(A\), and the desired numerical accuracy.
+several applications require solving a linear system of the form \(A x = b\). the recommended method can vary depending on the properties of \(A\), and the desired numerical accuracy.

 \(A\) is triangular

-In this case, one can use \(A\) and \(b\) directly to find \(x\), using the functions
+in this case, one can use \(A\) and \(b\) directly to find \(x\), using the functions

 provided in faer::linalg::triangular_solve